illia-tereshchuk/aspnet-odata-chinook/README.md

 ## What this project skips

 API is read-only.
 Writes, `$batch`, delta tracking, custom functions and `$search` are left out.

-They are real OData features, just too heavy for showing all at once.

 ## Build & run